cloudnative-pg/cloudnative-pg/docs/src/architecture.md

 ![Applications writing to the single primary](./images/architecture-rw.png)

-Applications can simply use the `-rw` suffix service.
+Applications can use the `-rw` suffix service.

 In case of temporary or permanent unavailability of the primary, Kubernetes will move the `-rw` to another instance of the cluster for high availability